 Cost of healthcare in Ghana

-The cost of public healthcare in Ghana is low, but the quality of treatment offered by public hospitals in Ghana is unlikely to meet the standard that most expats are accustomed to.
+The cost of public healthcare in Ghana is low, but the quality of treatment offered by public hospitals in Ghana is unlikely to meet the standard you may be accustomed to.
 We advise that those moving to Ghana for work should try to negotiate some kind of allowance towards the cost of health insurance into their employment contracts.

 Private healthcare in Ghana is often the best option for expats.
-New arrivals should ensure that the health insurance policy they purchase covers them for emergencies or medical evacuation outside of Ghana.
+Your health insurance policy should cover you for emergencies or medical evacuation outside of Ghana.
+The cost of private health insurance will depend on your age, lifestyle habits, and health status.

 Cost of living in Ghana chart